Build MongoDB From Source¶

-Alternatively, you may build everything, which includes mongo, mongod, mongos, the tools, and all the C++ unit tests:
+Alternatively, you may build everything, which includes mongo, mongod, mongos, and all the C++ unit tests:

 All of these commands should be run from the root of the MongoDB repository.

-While certain top level build artifacts (like mongod and mongos) get copied to the top of the source tree during a build, other files like the C++ unit tests are generated underneath a directory called build.
-The build directory is created is created at the top level of the source tree as soon as you build anything.
+While certain top level build artifacts (like mongod and mongos) get copied to the top of the source tree during a build, other files like the C++ unit tests are generated underneath a subdirectory called build.
+The build directory is created at the top level of the source tree the first time you build anything.

 This options provides help on both the intrinsic and local options.
 Read this.

-This option controls the number of parallel jobs SCons will use.
-Depending on what the local hardware is, you probably want to set this from anything between 0 and 32.
+-j <N> This option controls the number of parallel jobs SCons will use.
+Depending on what the local hardware is, you probably want to set this from anything between 1 and 32.
 Keep in mind that this isn’t just compilation, but also linking.
 Having 32 concurrent linking jobs running can make your machine pretty sluggish.
-Find a number that works for you such as the number of cpus.
+Find a number that works for you, such as the number of cpus.
 When running on Windows machines, it is recommended to install either pywin32 or ActivePython if you wish to do parallel builds.

 This option builds MongoDB with SSL support.